Irreducible complexity: False dilemma

 Irreducible complexity is at its core an argument against evolution.
 If truly irreducible systems are found, the argument goes, then intelligent design must be the correct explanation for their existence.
 However, this conclusion is based on the assumption that current evolutionary theory and intelligent design are the only two valid models to explain life, a false dilemma.

 In the Dover trial

-While testifying during the 2005 Kitzmiller v.
-Dover Area School District trial, Behe conceded that there are no peer-reviewed papers supporting his claims that complex molecular systems, like the bacterial flagellum, the blood-clotting cascade, and the immune system, were intelligently designed nor are there any peer-reviewed articles supporting his argument that certain complex molecular structures are "irreducibly complex."
+At the 2005 Kitzmiller v.
+Dover Area School District trial, expert witness testimony defending ID and IC was given by Behe and Scott Minnich, who had been one of the "Johnson-Behe cadre of scholars" at Pajaro Dunes in 1993, was prominent in ID, and was now a tenured associate professor in microbiology at the University of Idaho.
+Behe conceded that there are no peer-reviewed papers supporting his claims that complex molecular systems, like the bacterial flagellum, the blood-clotting cascade, and the immune system, were intelligently designed nor are there any peer-reviewed articles supporting his argument that certain complex molecular structures are "irreducibly complex."
+There was extensive discussion of IC arguments about the bacterial flagellum, first published in Behe's 1996 book, and when Minnich was asked if similar claims in a 1994 Creation Research Society article presented the same argument, Minnich said he did not have any problem with that statement.

 In the final ruling of Kitzmiller v.
-Dover Area School District, Judge Jones specifically singled out Behe and irreducible complexity:
+Dover Area School District, Judge Jones specifically singled out irreducible complexity: